Pumpenfabrik Wangen GmbH Purchasing Terms and Conditions

 12a.
 In the event of individual parts of these purchasing terms and conditions being, or becoming, invalid, this will not affect the validity of the remaining provisions.

 12b.
-The purchaser shall handle the supplier's personal data in accordance with the Federal Data Protection Act.
+The purchaser shall handle the supplier's personal data in accordance with the General Data Protection Regulation (EU) 2016/679 and the Federal Data Protection Act.

 13. Export Control